cce-bigdataintro-1160/winter2020-code/2-bash-git-notebook/1-mac-tips.md

 A few tips for co-existing with Mac in peace.

-1) Add the right click feature to your mouse and increase sensitivity!
+1) Add the right click feature to your mouse and increase mouse sensitivity!

 2) Fix the keyboard "repeat key"